HighpixelSpeed/HighpixelSpeed/README.md

 You can, of course, enter someone else's name and race against their runs instead.
 `/hs speedrun requeue` Toggle requeuing when your run time has surpassed your personal best.
 Highpixel Speed conservatively estimates when it becomes impossible to complete the game in less time than your personal best.
 `/hs speedrun stats` Display your personal bests from the mod or speedrun.com for all categories.
+Hover over a time to see the world record.
 `/hs speedrun reset` Erase your personal bests.
 This cannot be undone.